beginner-corp/learn.begin.com/src/md/faq.md

 Modern serverless web apps share the following characteristics:

-- **100% utilization** This means the compute scales to zero and we only pay for the usage; there is no provisioning of instances, pods, containers, servers or vms … business logic code and/or configuration is the sole expression of unique business value
+- **100% utilization** This means the compute scales to zero and we only pay for the usage; there is no provisioning of instances, pods, containers, servers or virtual machines … business logic code and/or configuration is the sole expression of unique business value
-- **Least priv** When the runtime execution code is locked down to the least privilege security possible at a function level and by default can do nothing at all; compute execution is completely isolated at the function level with fine grained access control
+- **Least privilege** When the runtime execution code is locked down to the least privilege security possible at a function level and by default can do nothing at all; compute execution is completely isolated at the function level with fine grained access control
 - **Infra as Code** Progressive staged delivery of deterministic artifacts; infrastructure resources requirements are expressed alongside the code that depends on them

 Said another way: